strimzi/proposals/052-record-reconciled-versions.md

 ### Upgrade (from no mechansim)

-Same as fresh install, upgrade from 0.37.0 to 0.38.0 with Kafka cersion 3.5.1
+Same as fresh install, upgrade from 0.37.0 to 0.38.0 with Kafka version 3.5.1
 - On an upgrade, a user has a Kafka CR:
   ```
   # the status.versions is not set, but treat it as empty here